mateusmaso/underscore.pathextend/README.md

 ## Features

-* Extend with path as keys.
+* Extend using paths as keys.

 ## Dependencies